Down and Out in America: Reception and legacy

 The film received largely positive reviews.
 The New York Times felt that "DOWN AND OUT IN AMERICA is clear about its message: The system has failed, and the American dream has died.".
-The film went on to receive the Academy Award for Best Documentary feature, the first Oscar for any cable network.
+The film went on to receive the Academy Award for Best Documentary feature, the first Oscar win for the cable broadcast industry.

 The film's negative has been preserved in the Academy Film Archive.
 It is regularly taught in university film and journalism classes.
 A new print premiered at New York's Film Forum in late 2019 as part of a 13-film retrospective of Grant's work as both actor and director, and the kick off of the film's digital and repertory re-release.
 Grant and Barbara Kopple introduced the Film Forum screening.
 It remains one of the most influential portraits of Reaganomics.
 In April 2020, in response to the COVID-19 crisis, the re-release of Grant's documentaries was re-imagined as one of the first examples of virtual cinema and became "the first virtual repertory series."